LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Time_Series_Forecasting/README.md

 Time series analysis is a statistical technique that analyze time series data or trend data.
 Time series data is a group of observations on a single entity over time; for example, the daily closing prices over one year for a single financial security.

+Time series analysis shows how data changes over time, and forecasting can identify the direction in which the data is changing.

 ## Purpose:
 To make the data from non-stationary to time series stationary.